Three Strikes Legislation Repeal Act 2022: Second reading

 On 7 June 2022, the Bill passed its third reading by 77 votes to 42 votes along party lines.

 Third reading

 On 9 August 2022, the Labour Government's Three Strikes Legislation Repeal Bill passed its third reading in Parliament, becoming law.
 The bill was supported by the Labour, Green, and Māori parties but was opposed by National and ACT.
 Justice Minister Kiri Allan welcomed the repeal of the Sentencing and Parole Reform Act 2010, describing it as "anomaly in the New Zealand justice system" and a "knee-jerk reaction" to crime by the previous Fifth National Government.
 Similarly, Green MP Elizabeth Kerekere welcomed the repeal of the "three strikes" legislation, arguing that it was "punitive rather than restorative justice and rehabilitation."
 By contrast, the National and ACT parties' justice spokespersons Paul Goldsmith and McKee opposed the repeal, stating that the Government was ignoring rising crime rates and vowed to reinstate the Sentencing and Parole Reform Act if re-elected into Government at the next general election.

+Reversal

+In late November 2023, the newly-formed Sixth National Government and its ACT and New Zealand First coalition partners vowed to reinstate three-strikes legislation.
+The three strikes legislation was introduced into Parliament on 25 June 2024.
+On 13 December 2024, the New Zealand Parliament passed legislation reinstating the three-strikes sentencing regime in New Zealand, effectively reversing the Three Strikes Legislation Repeal Act 2022.
+The law was supported by the National, ACT and New Zealand First parties but was opposed by the opposition Labour, Green parties and Te Pāti Māori.